selwynpolit/d9book/book/plugins.md

 For the node called `infofeed`, the config data is stored in an entity called `core.entity_view_display.node.infofeed.default`

-For a view called `infofeeds`, the config data is stored in a config entity called `views.view.infofeeds`.
+For the view called `infofeeds`, the config data is stored in a config entity called `views.view.infofeeds`.

 (You can find them by browsing thru the `config` table and looking for